Overview

 anduser_port

-, so as to change the destination address of a connection and ensure traffic can be sent to the new interface.
-In order to help Envoy identify the original destination, the application (incl.
-Envoy) will call theget_sockopt
+, in order to change the destination address of a connection and ensure that traffic can be sent to the new interface.
+To help Envoy identify the original destination, the application, including Envoy, will call theget_sockopt

 function to getORIGINAL_DST